helium/HIP/0019-third-party-manufacturers/PantherX.md

 ## Hardware Information

-Which security (swarm) chip are you using? ——ATECC508A compatible ECC chips Which LoRa chipset are you planning to use in your gateway (ie SX1302/03 & SX1250s or SX1301/08 & SX1255/57)——SX1302
+Which security (swarm) chip are you using? ——ATECC508A compatible ECC chips;
+Which LoRa chipset are you planning to use in your gateway (ie SX1302/03 & SX1250s or SX1301/08 & SX1255/57)——SX1302

 ## Manufacturing Information